denten/denten.github.io/_includes/CV/06-talks.md

 ## Talks, Workshops, & Conferences
 \* <sup>Asterisk indicates talks by invitation</sup>

+- "Technologies of Dissent: Hannah Arendt, Heidegger, and the Continual Relevance of the Columbia Core."
+Lecture in discussion with Dean James Valentini at the University of Chicago.
+November 6, 2017.\*
 - "Computational Approaches to Characterizing Fictional Space."
 Theory and Media Studies Colloquium, Yale University.
 October 13, 2017.
 Lecture.\*
 - "Modeling Space: Quantitative Parsimony in Computational Literary Analysis."